 Let’s dive in.

 The Glock 42 is the most compact Glock model available but doesn’t skimp on the excellent quality and reliability people have come to expect from a Glock.
 This striker-fired pistol is chambered in 380 ACP which is a smaller caliber but has very mild and manageable recoil for its size.
 The trigger pull is slightly on the heavier side at 8.5 pounds, however, it’s nice and crisp.
-With a magazine capacity of 6+1, it’s a great, consistent gun for carrying concealed every day.
+With a magazine capacity of 6+1, it’s a great, consistent gun for carrying concealed every day and one of the best guns for people with small hands.

 Ruger LCP 2